paich64/C64MEGA65/doc/developer.md

 practice, the player does not notice.

-Another difference between MiSTer and our core is that the MiSTer decodes the file on the fly and only stores the actual ROM bank contents in HyperRAM.
+Another difference between MiSTer and our core is that the MiSTer decodes the file on the fly and only stores the actual ROM bank contents in SDRAM.
 In our implementation we store the complete CRT file (including all headers) in HyperRAM.